 * If you liked this exercise, there are more in the works in our Practice Sessions series.
 Click here for more details and an exclusive pre-launch price offer just for Horse Listening readers.

 Disclaimer: Use this as a guideline but you might need your instructor to respond to your individual needs.
 By using information on this site, you agree and understand that you are fully responsible for your progress, results and safety.
+Everything offered on this site is for entertainment purposes only.
 We offer no representations, warranties or guarantees verbally or in writing regarding your improvement or your horse’s response or results of any kind.
 Always use the information on this site with a view toward safety for both you and your horse.
 Use your common sense when around horses.

 Want to advertise your business on Horse Listening?
 Click here for more info.